 School of Graduate Studies

-All graduate students are invited to participate in Graduate Student Council (GSC), a place to share ideas and concerns related to the needs of Graduate Students at EU.
+All graduate students are invited to participate in Graduate Student Council (GSC), a place to share ideas and concerns related to the needs of Graduate Students at The Boro.
 We see ourselves as the voice of the graduate student body, and we partner ourselves with the Graduate School administration to ensure that all graduate students experience academic and professional growth to their fullest potential.

 The Council organizes programs including Graduate Hour, guest speakers and other special events.
 Graduate Hour is a monthly event that invites you to engage in professional development opportunities and socialize with students from all disciplines.